kkrruumm/void-install-script/README.md

 # Wrappers

-There are wrapper functions for a handful of things, suck as ``install`` and ``system``.
+There are wrapper functions for a handful of things, such as ``install`` and ``system``.

 ``system command`` will run "command" on the new install via chroot for enabling services or otherwise, rather than repetitively entering full chroot commands.
+This wrapper does not need to ``|| die``, as this is handled in the function that is called, however, ``commandFailure`` must be set before ``system command`` is run if the command should provide a specific output on command failure.

 ``install package`` will install "package" on the new install.